LarryDong/event_representation/README.md

 ### event accumulate frame
-**Event accumulate frame** is sometimes called **event intensity frame**.
+**Event accumulate frame** is sometimes called **event intensity frame**, or **histogram of events[1]**.
 Each pixel would be a number that indicate the intensity.
 For a uint8 image, the range would be (0, 255), where 128 means no events (or the same number of positive/negative events), >128 means more positive events occurred here, and vice versa.

 <div align=center>
 <img src="https://raw.githubusercontent.com/LarryDong/event_representation/main/figure/event_accumulate_frame.jpg" width="480" height="360" alt="event accumulate frame"/><br/>